Nikos1001/Nikos1001.github.io/arenacorrupt.md

 Unlike `rand()`, the numbers shown above are truly random - well, as random as you can reasonably get without connections to quantum physists - since they were generated using [random.org](https://www.random.org/).
 But the effect is the same: now as soon as you clear the arena, `importantNumber` goes from pointing to 33 to now pointing to 283014995.
 If you then go on to use `importantNumber` for something later in the code, it will be much more likely to crash or to produce obviously garbled results.
 This, of course, is not a technique guaranteed to find bugs 100% of the time - this is a hacky, heuristic approach that can help reveal these sorts of bugs more often.
 But it is a genuinely useful hack - so far, it helped me discover one GC-related bug in my interpreter, which is pretty significant given that programming language implementations are required to be absolutely bullet-proof.
 Personally, I like this trick just because of how absolutely hilarious it is: using intentional memory corruption to stifle unintentional memory corruption!

 If you're using ASAN(you should be - it's awesome!) you can make a more boring yet probably more effective version of this trick.
 Every time you clear the arena, free the old buffer and replace it with a new one.
-Assuming that malloc doesn't place the new buffer in the exact place of the old one, reading from invalidated pointers will be flagged as a use-after-free error by ASAN.
+Assuming that malloc doesn't place the new buffer in the exact place of the old one, reading from invalidated pointers will be flagged as an use-after-free error by ASAN.

-Obviously, using this comes at a performance cost whenever you clear an arena, so this should be enabled with conditional compilation during development.
+Obviously, using this comes at a performance cost whenever you clear an arena, so this should only be enabled with conditional compilation during development.
 I find that adding runtime checks and error-detectors of this nature helps a lot with tracking down safety problems and vulnerabilities.
 [A hard drill makes an easy battle](https://www.joelonsoftware.com/2001/11/20/a-hard-drill-makes-an-easy-battle/).